-C.3 Requirements for COE to Utilize Community-Based Care Management Procedure Code
+Requirements for COE to Utilize Community-Based Care Management Procedure Code

-C.3.1 Use of the Procedure Code for a COE Subscriber
+Use of the Procedure Code for a COE Subscriber

-In order to pay a claim for procedure code G9012, community-based care management in the first month the subscriber is engaged with the COE, the MCO must confirm that the COE has provided one face-to-face care management service and one treatment service as set forth in C.3.1.1 and C.3.2.2 below.
+In order to pay a claim for procedure code G9012, community-based care management in the first month the subscriber is engaged with the COE, the MCO must confirm that the COE has provided one face-to-face care management service and one treatment service as set forth in Subscriber Encounter Time and Method with the COE and Subscriber Billable Service below.
 These requirements may serve as the basis for an agreement between an MCO and a COE regarding the payment of a G9012 procedure code claim.
-In order to pay a claim for procedure code G9012 community-based care management in subsequent months of subscriber engagement with the COE, the MCO must only confirm that the COE has provided one face-to-face care management service as set forth in C.3.1.1
+In order to pay a claim for procedure code G9012 community-based care management in subsequent months of subscriber engagement with the COE, the MCO must only confirm that the COE has provided one face-to-face care management service as set forth in Subscriber Encounter Time and Method with the COE below.

-The procedure code G9012 may not be used in any month following two or more consecutive months during which a subscriber did not receive a faceto-face care management service.
-To begin billing for the COE subscriber again, the subscriber must receive within the same month a face-to-face care management service and a treatment service as set forth in C.3.1.1 and C.3.1.2 below.
+The procedure code G9012 may not be used in any month following two or more consecutive months during which a subscriber did not receive a face-to-face care management service.
+To begin billing for the COE subscriber again, the subscriber must receive within the same month a face-to-face care management service and a treatment service as set forth in Subscriber Encounter Time and Method with the COE and Subscriber Billable Service below.

-C.3.1.1 Subscriber Encounter Time and Method with the COE
+Subscriber Encounter Time and Method with the COE